tgood13/BlockRunnerAI/README.md

 # BlockRunnerAI

 ## Description
-A simple blockrunner game created with Unity along with an AI that has learned to play it using Reinforcement Learning
+A simple blockrunner game created with Unity along with an AI that has learned to play it using Reinforcement Learning.

 ## How It Works
 * Base game was created in Unity